lazyhacker/getgo/README.md

-getgo checks https://golang.org/dl/?mode=json to determine the latest stable version of [Go](https://golang.org) to download and verifies its checksum.
+getgo checks https://golang.org/dl/?mode=json to download the latest stable version of [Go](https://golang.org) and verify its checksum.
 The tool won't download the binary if a verified one already exists locally.

 It is command line utility with an experimental GUI mode that is only